 - help keep the field broad, open, and cutting edge, which includes building on lessons from early HIV infection and pathogenesis, other HIV prevention research, new technologies, or vaccines against other diseases;

-- by defining protective mechanisms in a variety of models, help refine criteria for vaccine design and optimization, in hopes of informing decision-making and improving the chances of success in efficacy trials;
+- help refine criteria for vaccine design and optimization, by defining protective mechanisms in a variety of models in hopes of informing decision-making and improving the chances of success in efficacy trials;

 - lead to better incorporation and emphasis on development pathways, enabling better selection of candidates, more effective longer-term planning and preparation, and smoother transition between development phases.

-Tell us what priority issues/opportunities you believe will facilitate HIV vaccine research and development.
-Individuals, groups and organizations are invited to submit ideas/topics at any time, submitted ideas will be reviewed on a rolling basis.
-If selected, we will work with you to develop and implement a plan to convene and address the proposed issue/opportunity and will provide full or partial support for the convening depending on the opportunity.
+Tell us what priority issues and opportunities you believe will facilitate HIV vaccine research and development.
+Individuals, groups and organizations are invited to submit ideas or topics at any time, submitted ideas will be reviewed on a rolling basis.
+If selected, we will work with you to develop and implement a plan to convene and address the proposed issue or opportunity and will provide full or partial support for the convening depending on the opportunity.

 Learn more about the process to submit and evaluate topics here.